 - My blog’s footer has my disclosure policy so it can be seen on every page

 - Sponsored posts – where I have received any form of cash payment for the post – have a “Sponsored content” image immediately after the first image in the post.
 Therefore no “sponsored” keyword is included (keeps brands happy) but my readers are clearly informed (keeps them happy)

-- I include a link to my disclosure policy in every sponsored post where it is clearly explained what "written in collaboration with" a brand means and what affiliate links are.
+- I include a link to my disclosure policy in every sponsored post where it is clearly explained what “written in collaboration with” or “was sponsored by” X brand means, and what affiliate links are.

 Secondly, it’s only fair to your readers.
 The more open and honest you are, the more they will trust you.
 By writing an interesting, informative, useful and engaging post that is also clearly marked as sponsored content, you’re proving that just because you received payment to write it doesn’t mean it’s less worthy than the rest of your output.